-- Educate, train and encourage internal procurers and commissioners to review their consumption of goods/services, reduce usage and adopt more environmentally friendly alternative products - Consider the costs and benefits of environmentally preferable goods/services as alternatives - Investigate the impact of the Council's expenditure on goods and services, via purchase spend analysis, to identify potential environmental impacts - Investigate opportunities for the recycling and re-use of materials where appropriate - Assess the environmental and corporate risks to the organisation with a commitment to continually improving sustainable performance related to the supply chain - Work in partnership with other organisations, such as buying consortia to improve sustainable procurement - Ensure that, where appropriate, suppliers' environmental credentials are, as far as legally practicable, considered in the supplier evaluation process and that environmental and equality and diversity criteria are used in the award of contracts - Ensure that consideration is given to inclusion, within all specifications, of a facility for suppliers to submit offers for environmentally friendly alternatives - Specify, wherever possible and practicable, the use of environmentally friendly goods - Aim to provide goods and services at best value to the Council - Address barriers to entry to encourage Small and Medium Sized Enterprises (SMEs), local suppliers and the voluntary sector to bid for the Council's business - Educate our suppliers regarding the Council's environmental, sustainability and equality and diversity objectives - Encourage and persuade suppliers to adopt environmentally friendly processes and supply environmentally friendly goods/services - Work with key suppliers to make changes and thereby extend sustainability improvements throughout the supply chain - Comply with all relevant environmental, health & safety, equality and diversity, disability, race relations, social responsibility and employment legislation
+- Include sustainability as a part of our quality evaluation criteria for all relevant projects. - Look to use whole life costing as pricing evaluation criteria wherever possible, to consider the ongoing cost of a product to the Council instead of only purchase costs. - Educate, train and encourage internal procurers and commissioners to review their consumption of goods/services, reduce usage and adopt more environmentally friendly alternative products - Consider the costs and benefits of environmentally preferable goods/services as alternatives - Investigate the impact of the Council's expenditure on goods and services, via purchase spend analysis, to identify potential environmental impacts - Investigate opportunities for the recycling and re-use of materials where appropriate - Assess the environmental and corporate risks to the organisation with a commitment to continually improving sustainable performance related to the supply chain - Work in partnership with other organisations, such as buying consortia to improve sustainable procurement - Ensure that, where appropriate, suppliers' environmental credentials are, as far as legally practicable, considered in the supplier evaluation process and that environmental and equality and diversity criteria are used in the award of contracts - Ensure that consideration is given to inclusion, within all specifications, of a facility for suppliers to submit offers for environmentally friendly alternatives - Specify, wherever possible and practicable, the use of environmentally friendly goods - Aim to provide goods and services at best value to the Council - Address barriers to entry to encourage Small and Medium Sized Enterprises (SMEs), local suppliers and the voluntary sector to bid for the Council's business - Educate our suppliers regarding the Council's environmental, sustainability and equality and diversity objectives - Encourage and persuade suppliers to adopt environmentally friendly processes and supply environmentally friendly goods/services - Work with key suppliers to make changes and thereby extend sustainability improvements throughout the supply chain - Comply with all relevant environmental, health & safety, equality and diversity, disability, race relations, social responsibility and employment legislation